13 Best Islands Of Sardinia Totally Worth Visiting

 With a population of just under 12,000, the municipality of Sant’Antioco boasts the largest community of the Sulcis Archipelago.
 It may seem relatively small at 109 square kilometers, but in the whole of Sardinia it’s second in size only to Sardinia itself, and is the fourth largest island in Italy.

-Sant’Antioco boasts plenty of history, since it was first settled in the fifth millennium BC.
+Sant’Antioco town boasts plenty of history, since it was first settled in the 5th millennium BC.
 There are mysterious nuraghe to discover, Roman bridges, a Roman fountain, and Phoenician necropolis, to name a few.
 There’s also a more remote coastline in the south to explore, too.

 San Pietro Island

 Known as “Sparrowhawk Island,” San Pietro is located north of Sant’Antioco.
-Home to around 6,000 people, it’s easily accessed via frequent ferry services from Calasetta and Portovesme on the Sardinian mainland.
+Home to around 6,000 people, you can get there via frequent ferry services from Calasetta and Portovesme on the Sardinian mainland.

 islands of Sardinia